 - 18.1 A driver who uses your private car park with your permission does so under a licence or contract with you.
 If they park without your permission this will usually be an act of trespass.
 In all cases, the driver's use of your land will be governed by your terms and conditions, which the driver should be made aware of from the start.
-You must use signs to make it easy for them to find out what your terms and conditions are. - 18.2 Entrance signs, located at the entrance to the car park, must tell drivers that the car park is managed and that there are terms and conditions which they must be aware of.
-Entrance signs must meet minimum general principles and be in a standard format.
-The size of the sign must take into account the expected speed of vehicles approaching the car park, and follow Department for Transport guidance.
-Industry-accepted sign designs and guidance on how to use the signs are in Appendix B. - 18.3 Specific parking-terms signage tells drivers what your terms and conditions are, including your parking charges.
+You must use signs to make it easy for them to find out what your terms and conditions are. - 18.2 Entrance signs play an important part in establishing a parking contract and deterring trespassers.
+Therefore, as well as the signs you must have telling drivers about the terms and conditions for parking, you must also have a standard form of entrance sign at the entrance to the parking area.
+Entrance signs must tell drivers that the car park is managed and that there are terms and conditions they must be aware of.
+Entrance signs must follow some minimum general principles and be in a standard format.
+The size of the sign must take into account the expected speed of vehicles approaching the car park, and it is recommended that you follow Department for Transport guidance on this.
+See Appendix B for an example of an entrance sign and more information about their use. - 18.3 Specific parking-terms signage tells drivers what your terms and conditions are, including your parking charges.
 You must place signs containing the specific parking terms throughout the site, so that drivers are given the chance to read them at the time of parking or leaving their vehicle.
 Keep a record of where all the signs are.
 Signs must be conspicuous and legible, and written in intelligible language, so that they are easy to see, read and understand.
 Signs showing your detailed terms and conditions must be at least 450mm × 450mm. - 18.4 If you intend to use the keeper liability provisions in Schedule 4 of POFA 2012, your signs must give 'adequate notice'.
-This includes: - · specifying the sum payable for unauthorised parking - adequately bringing the charges to the attention of drivers, and - following any applicable government signage regulations.
+This includes: - specifying the sum payable for unauthorised parking - adequately bringing the charges to the attention of drivers, and

+• following any applicable government signage regulations.